Mink industry in Denmark: COVID-19

 In November 2020, a mutated strain of COVID-19 was found in the animals, resulting in the government ordering the culling of seventeen million mink because of a fear that they could be the catalyst for restarting the international pandemic.
 At least twelve people have been infected by the mink farm strain though hundreds of cases could be linked to it.
 The new mutation is known as "cluster 5".
 In November 2020, the Danish government announced that all remaining mink in Denmark would be culled by 16 November 2020.

 It was revealed in late November that the Minister for Agriculture, Mogens Jensen, and five other ministers had been made aware in September that the culling of the entire country's mink population, rather than just those in the infected areas, would be illegal.
-Facing calls for resignation from the parliamentary opposition and sharp public criticism, Prime Minister Mette Frederiksen acknowledged that the order to cull all minks was illegal, and Jensen resigned on November 18.
+Facing calls for resignation from the parliamentary opposition and sharp public criticism, Prime Minister Mette Frederiksen acknowledged that the order to cull all minks was illegal, and Jensen resigned on 18 November.
 A deal was later reached to retroactively make the government's order legal.

 On 20 December 2020, the Danish Parliament passed a draft bill to ban mink farming until 2022.
-Mink breeding will become legal again in Denmark from January 1, 2023 onwards, and Icelandic mink are set to play a key role for Danish mink farmers.
+Mink breeding became legal again in Denmark from 1 January 2023 onwards, and Icelandic mink are set to play a key role for Danish mink farmers.